AliceO2Group/WebUi/docs/tutorial/time-server.md

 ### Client side - index.html

-The index.html contains what is needed to boot the framework, you may not need it to be modified.
+The index.html contains what is needed to boot the framework, as a controller, it may not need it to be modified.
 Except for the title.

 It imports the CSS for make good looking interfaces.